thomasmktong/node-skyscanner-live/README.md

 ## Credits

-This is a part of the work done in Hong Kong #1 Bot Hackathon organized by [Recime.io](https://docs.recime.io/).
-I and my teammates built a chatbot to suggest tourist attractions and find cheapest flight tickets.
-We have become the runner-up in the event.
+This is a part of the work done in Hong Kong First Bot Hackathon organized by [Recime.io](https://docs.recime.io/).
+I and my teammates built a chatbot that suggests tourist attractions and finds cheapest flight tickets.
+We became the 1st runner-up in the event.

 [Photo 1](https://twitter.com/thomasmktong/status/838347846663426049), [Photo 2](https://twitter.com/thomasmktong/status/838395615134400512), [Photos by Recime](https://twitter.com/GetRecime/status/838463271128596483)